anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Amos 7.7-17** continues the series on the prophets, and is the first of two weeks in Amos (the earliest of the prophetic books).
 The theme of God as judge is reflected in **Psalm 82**.
-* **Colossians 1.1-14** begins a series covering much of Colossians 1.1 – 3.11, and gives thanks for the fruitfulness that comes from 'the word of the truth, the gospel'.
+* **Colossians 1.1-14** begins a series covering much of Colossians 1.1 &ndash; 3.11, and gives thanks for the fruitfulness that comes from 'the word of the truth, the gospel'.
 * **Luke 10.25-37** continues the series in Luke, on the importance of love for God and neighbour, explained in the parable of the good Samaritan, The 'Related' reading, **Deuteronomy 30.9-14** is about turning to God 'with all your heart and with all your soul' and obeying God's commandments.
 (The promise of fruitfulness might relate to the reading from Colossians.)
 The 'Related' psalm, **Psalm 25.1-10** (EV: 1-11) asks for guidance in keeping God's ways.